 As technology continues to advance, it seems we add more and more electrical loads to our home.
-I'm often asked how to figure this load and foresee the additional electrical load additions in the future..
-It really is pretty simple if you know what to look for and how to add up the loads.
+To figure out your electrical loads you need to know what to look for and how to add up the loads.

 The first thing to know is that circuits should only be loaded up to 80% of the total circuit capabilities.
 Having said that, it doesn't mean that you should keep adding additional loads until you get to *% capacity.
-Instead, I'd shoot for a more reasonable amount, say %0- 60% load if at all possible, allowing for future additional loads.I'd rather have too many circuits in a home than have too few.
+Instead, aim for a more reasonable amount, say %0- 60% load if at all possible, allowing for future additional loads.
+It's better to have too many circuits in a home than too few.

+To help you understand the concept, if you have a 15-amp circuit, the safe operating amperage would be no greater than 12 amps.
 The total wattage would be 1,800 watts, meaning the safe wattage usage would be 1,440 watts.
-If you had an 1,100-watt hair dryer plugged into this circuit, you can see that just one device uses almost the entire desired load capabilities.
+If you had a 1,100-watt hairdryer plugged into this circuit, you can see that just one device uses almost the entire desired load capabilities.

+If you have a 20-amp circuit, the safe operating amperage would be no greater than 16 amps.
 The total wattage would be 2,400 watts, meaning the safe wattage usage would be 1,920 watts.
-In this instance, you could actually have a hair dryer, radio, and electric razor running on the same circuit, but not much else.
+In this instance, you could actually have a hairdryer, radio, and electric razor running on the same circuit, but not much else.